 Fresh Expressions Area Strategy Teams (FEASTs) catalyse the start and development of fresh expressions of church across a geographical area.
 They play a vital role in bringing about a genuine 'mixed economy' church.

 FEASTs focus on a geographical area that makes local sense, such as a city or county.
+Please note that the areas covered by each FEAST do not have strict boundaries and can overlap.
 Within that area they:

 - initiate, sustain and map fresh expressions of church;

 - encourage prayer for fresh expressions of church to emerge and for the strategy as a whole;

 - provide training for those leading (or wanting to start) fresh expressions of church;

 - engage with existing church structures;

 All good FEASTs bring together three kinds of people:

 - pioneers who are involved in fresh expressions of church;

 - permission-givers who are working within denominational structures to effect change and release resources;

 - champions who are keen to take this agenda forward even if they may not be pioneers themselves.